manyducksco/borf/packages/elemental/README.md

     c.log("view is now disconnected");
   });

-  // including standard DOM events c.on("click", () => {
+  // also standard DOM events
+  c.on("click", () => {
     c.log("a click event bubbled up");
   });